FlowFuse/website/src/blog/2024/08/using-mqtt-sparkplugb-with-node-red.md

 ### Sending Data to MQTT with Sparkplug B

-1. Drag the Inject node onto the canvas.
+1. Drag the inject node onto the canvas.
 Set the `msg.payload` to the metrics you want to send and set the repeat interval to 5 seconds.
-This Inject node could be any node that triggers the data sending.
+This inject node could be any node that triggers the data sending.
 For example, you can use the following JSON expression:

     ```json
     {